continuitydrift/eth-denver-2022/chapter-15.md

 "You're going to give it to the police?"
 Marcus asked.

-"Yes, I've got to!
+"Yes!
 What else am I going to do?"

 Damien had told Marcus, in a direct message, that he should take Chase and go out into the woods, in a random direction, and wait until sunrise.
 "We've both got solid jackets on.
 We hit the trails in back of the lodge, go up the mountain.
 They won't be able to get us there.
 Also, maybe if we get high enough, far enough away, we'll get out of the bubble."